gonza-st/playground-template/README.md

 ### EN
 Use this template when starting a new project!

-Use this template, click the button in the top right to create a repository README, describe your project
+1. `Use this template`, click the button in the top right to create a repository
+2. `README`, describe your project
-Branch, add a new branch for your work
+3. `Branch`, add a new branch for your work
-Pull Request, share when your work is complete
+4. `Pull Request`, share when your work is complete
-Review, exchange feedback
+5. `Review`, exchange feedback
-Merge, merge your work when it's done
+6. `Merge`, merge your work when it's done